GTekSD/SUASS/Cloud Security/Amazon Web Services (AWS).md

-# EXERCISE 1: IMPLEMENT AWS IDENTITY AND ACCESS MANAGEMENT
+# EXERCISE 1: IMPLEMENT AWS IDENTITY AND ACCESS MANAGEMENT (IAM)
 Amazon Web Services (AWS) provides on-demand cloud computing services to individuals, organizations, the government, etc. on a pay-per-use basis.
 AWS IAM enables security professionals to control access to AWS services and resources securely.
 It allows establishment of access rules and permissions for specific users and applications.
 It controls who is authenticated (signed in) and authorized (has permissions) for resource access.
 This helps security professionals assign role-based access control for accessing critical information within the enterprise.

 ### OBJECTIVE
-This lab will demonstrate how to create an IAM group and IAM user, attach a policy to the user, and enable Multi-Factor Authentication (MFA) that enables adding two-factor authentication for individual users in order to ensure additional security for the user accounts in AWS.
+This exercise will demonstrate how to create an IAM group and IAM user, attach a policy to the user, and enable Multi-Factor Authentication (MFA) that enables adding two-factor authentication for individual users in order to ensure additional security for the user accounts in AWS.
 In this lab, you will learn to do the following:
  - Create IAM Group in AWS